apache/nuttx-website/community.md

 Visit the [Contributing] page for more information.

 ### Mailing list

-Get help using {{ site.data.project.short_name }} or contribute to the project on our mailing lists:
+Get help using {{ site.data.project.short_name }} or contribute to the project on our mailing lists.
+This is our preferred communication channel and all important discussions take place here.

 {% if site.data.project.user_list %}
 * [site.data.project.user_list](mailto:{{ site.data.project.user_list }}) is for usage questions, help, and announcements. [subscribe](mailto:{{ site.data.project.user_list_subscribe }}?subject=send this email to subscribe),     [unsubscribe](mailto:{{ site.data.project.dev_list_unsubscribe }}?subject=send this email to unsubscribe), [archives]({{ site.data.project.user_list_archive_mailarchive }})